-- (xii) "Leverage Ratio" means the total Outside Liabilities/ Owned Funds. - (xiii) "NBFC-MFI" means a non-deposit taking NBFC (other than a company licensed under Section 25 of the Indian Companies Act, 1956) that fulfils the following conditions: - (2) Minimum Net Owned Funds of Rs.5 crore.
+- (xii) "NBFC-MFI" means a non-deposit taking NBFC (other than a company licensed under Section 25 of the Indian Companies Act, 1956) that fulfils the following conditions: - (a) Minimum Net Owned Funds of Rs.5 crore.
 (For NBFC-MFIs registered in the North Eastern Region of the country, the minimum NOF requirement shall stand at Rs.
-2 crore). - (3) Not less than 85% of its net assets are in the nature of "qualifying assets."
-For the purpose of ii. above, "Net assets" are defined as total assets other than cash and bank balances and money market instruments;
+2 crore). - (b) Not less than 85% of its net assets are in the nature of "qualifying assets."

+For the purpose of (b) above,

-"Qualifying assets" shall mean a loan which satisfies the following criteria:- i. loan disbursed by an NBFC-MFI to a borrower with a rural household annual income not exceeding Rs.
+"net assets" are defined as total assets other than cash and bank balances and money market instruments; and loan disbursed by an NBFC-MFI to a borrower with a rural household annual income not exceeding Rs.
 1,00,000 or urban and semi-urban household income not exceeding Rs.
 1,60,000;